wtfribley/angular-listview/README.md

 ```

 `list-add` lets you give an expression which should evaluate to the new item to
 be added to the list.
-It supports expression that return promises, so you can
+It supports expressions which return promises, so you can
 wait for user input!

 Just like `list-item`, you can change the event that triggers the addition using
 the `add-on` attribute.

-### Editing Mode
+### Edit Mode

 When doing destructive things with your lists, sometimes you want to make it a
 two-step process.
 This is why `list-view` supports an "edit mode" - it lets you